JD Spicer Zeb Solicitors Banner Image

 Can I use self defence if someone burgles my home?

-You have an entitlement to use reasonable force in order to protect yourself, your family, and your property if someone burgles your home.
-You do not necessarily need to wait to be attacked first before acting.
+You are allowed to use reasonable force to protect yourself, your family and your property during a burglary.
+You do not have to wait to be attacked before acting.

 Can you go to jail for killing someone in self defence in the UK?